meker12/commerce-channels.en/help/amazon-sales-channel/ready-to-list.md

 ### Common causes of Ready to List listings

-- **Ready to List** - Product has been matched to an Amazon ASIN and is scheduled to be listed.
-If [**Automatic List Action**](./product-listing-actions.md) in your listing settings is set to `Do Not Automatically List Eligible Products`, the _Ready to List_ status represents the products which are ready to be manually listed.
+- **[!UICONTROL Ready to List]** - Product is matched to an Amazon ASIN and is scheduled for listing.
+If [**[!UICONTROL Automatic List Action]**](./product-listing-actions.md) in your listing settings is set to `Do Not Automatically List Eligible Products`, this status represents the products which are ready to be manually listed.

-- **List in Progress** - The product listing has been submitted to Amazon and is awaiting confirmation of acceptance from Amazon.
+- **[!UICONTROL List in Progress]** - The product listing has been submitted to Amazon and is awaiting confirmation of acceptance from Amazon.